Carreau/phd-dissertation/parts/part1.rst

 ============
 ..
 3

 Typically, no material is purely elastic or purely viscous.
-When glacier can seem purely solid at the time scale of a few days, observation on longer time scale ranging from month to years will convince you that ice is not only a solid but can also flow.
-Of course water in its solid form is not the only material which is both solid and viscous.
-In order to describe the such behavior one need the theory of viscoelastic materials.
-Number of models have been and are still developed to describe viscoelastic behavior.
-The Kelvin-Voight and Maxwell models are two of the simpler one.
+While glaciers seem purely solid at the time scale of a few days, observation on longer time scale ranging from month to years how that ice is not only a solid but can also flow.
+Of course ice in its solid form is not the only material which is both solid and viscous.
+In order to describe such behavior one needs the theory of viscoelastic materials.
+A number of models have been and are still developed to describe viscoelastic behavior.
+The Kelvin-Voigt and Maxwell models are two of the simpler one.
 A thought experiment to understand each of these model is to put a spring and a dash pot in parallel or series.
 The model system will have a viscoelastic behavior.